React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN

-The interpretation is that for a given base controller and observer, the Youla controller \eqref{eqn:youla-ctrl} with contracting and Lipschitz $\mathcal{Q}$ parameterizes all and only controllers $\mathcal K$ stabilizing the system \eqref{eqn:innov-obsv-base-ctrl}.
-The structure of this interconnection is shown in Fig.~\ref{fig:youla-parameter}.
-It can be seen that there is a feedback interconnection of the controller $\mathcal K$ and the observer $\mathcal O$ (red), which is connected in series/parallel with the base controller $\mathcal K_b$ (green).
+The main idea is that for a given base controller and observer, any controller $\mathcal{K}$ can be realized in the Youla form \eqref{eqn:youla-ctrl} with $\mathcal{Q}$ as the mapping $(\eta, \tilde y)\mapsto \tilde u$ shown in Fig.~\ref{fig:youla-parameter} -- i.e., a feedback interconnection of the controller $\mathcal K$ and the observer $\mathcal O$ (red), which is connected in series/parallel with the base controller $\mathcal K_b$ (green).

-The proof is based on the idea that for a given base controller and observer, any controller $\mathcal{K}$ can be realized in the Youla form \eqref{eqn:youla-ctrl} with $\mathcal{Q}$ as the mapping $(\eta, \tilde y)\mapsto \tilde u$ shown in Fig.~\ref{fig:youla-parameter}.
 With this construction, the mapping $y\mapsto u$ of the controller $\mathcal K$ remains unchanged.
-Stability of the resulting map $(\eta, \tilde y) \mapsto \hat{z}$ is essentially equivalent to stability of each of the red and green components, since $\hat{z}$ includes the states of both, and contraction and Lipschitzness are preserved through series/parallel system connections.
-We take a deeper look into the meaning of stabilizing the red and green systems below.
+The conditions of the theorem imply that this $\mathcal Q$ is contracting and Lipschitz.
+We now offer some remarks.

-1) Stabilizing the red system corresponds to the controller $\mathcal{K}$ stabilizing the observer.
-This is related to stabilizing the plant \eqref{eqn:system}, but not the same when disturbances are present.
-When $\tilde{y} = 0$, observer correctness (\ref{assump:observer-correctness}) implies that $f_o(x_t, \eta_t, u_t, h(x_t)) = f(x_t, \eta_t, u_t)$, which is exactly the disturbance-free plant dynamics.
+\begin{remark} Stabilizing the observer is related to stabilizing the plant \eqref{eqn:system} since when $\tilde{y} = 0$, observer correctness (\ref{assump:observer-correctness}) implies $f_o(x_t, \eta_t, u_t, h(x_t)) = f(x_t, \eta_t, u_t)$, which is the disturbance-free plant dynamics.